HiltonRoscoe/GlossaryMD/vvsg_living_glossary.md

 [Election](#election) in which all [eligible voters](#eligible-voters), regardless of party affiliation, are permitted to select [candidates](#candidate) to fill public [office](#office) and/or [vote](#vote) on [ballot measures](#ballot-measure).

-## <a name="Geographical-Information-System"></a>Geographical Information System
+## <a name="geographical-information-system"></a>geographical information system
 A system designed to capture, store, manipulate, analyze, manage, and present all types of spatial or geographical data.
-GIS systems are used to validate voting district boundaries and may be integrated with the voter registration system.
+[GIS](#Geographical-Information-System) systems are used to validate voting district boundaries and may be integrated with the voter registration system.

+Synonyms: `GIS`
-## <a name="Geopolitical-Unit"></a>Geopolitical Unit
+## <a name="geopolitical-unit"></a>geopolitical unit
 Describes units of geopolitical geography so that they can be associated with [contests](#contest), [offices](#office), [ballot styles](#ballot-style), and [election](#election) results.

+Synonyms: `GpUnit`
 ## <a name="hardware"></a>hardware
 The physical, tangible, mechanical, or electromechanical [components](#component) of a system.